Question 1:

 This depends very much on the situation.

-Some options have to be set correctly to interpret the source correctly:
+Some options have to be set to interpret the source correctly:- Free source form if the source code is in Fortran 90 free source form.

-- /AC if the fixed form source lines extends beyond column 72, or beyond column 132 for free-form source code.
+- Analyze all columns if the fixed source form lines extend beyond column 72, or the free source form lines extend beyond column 132.

-- /CN:c if the maximum number of continuation lines exceeds the number specified in the compiler emulation file.
+- Max # continuation lines if the maximum number of continuation lines exceeds the number specified in the compiler emulation file.

-- /I2, /I4, or /I8 if default integers have a different size than specified in the compiler emulation file.
+- Default integer/logical size if default integers and logicals have a different size than specified in the compiler emulation file.

-For existing old Fortran 77 code which mixes integers and logicals you may need to specify /RE to prevent too many false alarms.
-For badly structured, existing spaghetti code you should not specify /RI.
-For optimal detection of potential problems when restructuring or developing new code specify /DC/EX/RI.
-To verify portability specify /F77, /F90, /F95, or /F03 and /OB.
+For existing old Fortran 77 code which mixes integers and logicals you may need to specify the relax type checking option to prevent too many false alarms.
+To reduce messages start with disabling informational messages.
+To verify portability specify the conform to Fortran standard and flag obsolescent syntax option.
+For optimal detection of potential problems, when restructuring or developing new code, specify the flag the implicitly typed items, undeclared external subprogram and rigorous syntax analysis options.

 First analyze and correct separate program units and place the result at wish in a Forcheck library file.
-Then analyze the consistency of the entire program specifying /CO.
+Then analyze the consistency of the entire program specifying the analysis of complete program option.

 Question 8:

-How can I view and print the results of the analysis from the Forcheck for Windows IDE?
+How can I view and print the results of the analysis from the Forcheck IDE?

 Answer 8: